Pants are "ralls." Ficus trees are "Normans." What's your family slang, familect, or kitchen table lingo?

 When we see a ficus tree, we call it Norman.

 I’d love to hear and share the stories behind your family’s kitchen table lingo.
-Share a story about a word you use in just your family and be entered for your chance to win a web call with Grammar Girl!
+Share a story about a word you use in just your family by leaving me a voicemail at (833) 214-GIRL.

 Mignon Fogarty is Grammar Girl and the founder of Quick and Dirty Tips.
 Check out her New York Times best-seller, “Grammar Girl’s Quick and Dirty Tips for Better Writing.”